 Avoiding the consequences of deleterious transients is essential in a fusion power plant.
-The two primary concerns for large tokamaks, including ITER, are disruptions and edge-localized modes.
-While they are tolerable phenomena in present tokamak experiments, they are forecast to be too destructive to be withstood in a facility of the scale of ITER or DEMO, the demonstration fusion plant that would build upon the experimental success of ITER.
+The two primary concerns for large tokamaks, including ITER, are disruptions (sudden loss of plasma confinement, followed by a rapid decline of the plasma current) and edge-localized modes (ELMs) that result in periodic bursts of heat and particles from the outer region of a high-confinement plasma (so-called pedestal of density and temperature) to the plasma-facing material of the divertor and wall.
+While they are tolerable phenomena in present tokamak experiments, they are forecast to be too destructive in a facility of the scale of ITER or DEMO, the demonstration fusion plant that would build upon the experimental success of ITER.
 Disruptions can have the following consequences:

-- Enhanced energy flux to the divertor and wall - Large electromagnetic loads on the vacuum vessel due to halo currents - Localized energy/particle flux due to runaway electrons
+- Enhanced energy flux to the divertor and wall; - Large electromagnetic loads on the vacuum vessel due to halo currents; and - Localized energy/particle flux due to runaway electrons.

-While ELMs have the beneficial effect of reducing the influx of impurities to the core of the plasma, they can, under common circumstances, deliver large transient heat fluxes to the divertor.
+While ELMs have the beneficial effect of reducing the influx of impurities to the core of the plasma, they can also deliver large transient heat fluxes to the divertor.
 In plasmas of the scale of ITER, FNSF, and DEMO, the impulsive heat flux is predicted to exceed the safe thermal power thresholds of the plasma-facing material in the divertor unless it is mitigated.

 The urgency of this Transients Thrust is driven by the necessity to operate ITER with as few disruptive events as possible in order to meet the facility's objective of sustained fusion power production.
 Demonstrated control of disruptions is considered even more important for either an advanced or spherical tokamak as the confinement configuration of an FNSF.
-Mitigation of disruptions is becoming a standard protective technique in large tokamaks, and the U.S. is responsible for providing the appropriate hardware for ITER.
+Mitigation of disruptions is becoming a standard protective technique in large tokamaks, and the

+U.S. is responsible for providing the appropriate hardware for ITER.
 Furthermore, several successful techniques for reducing the pulsed heat loads from ELMs are under investigation around the world.
 U.S. scientists are in the forefront of all of these research areas.